UBC-MDS/CleanPy/README.md

 ```
 def summary(data):
     """
-    This function computes summary statistics for text and numerical column_data from a given column_dataframe.
+    This function computes summary statistics for text and numerical column data from a given dataframe.
     Input: dictionary or column_dataframe
-    Returns summary statistics for each column in a nested pandas column_dataframe.
-Since pandas only accepts one data type per column,
+    Returns summary statistics for each column in a nested pandas dataframe.
+Since pandas only accepts one
-    we only need to test the type of each column once.
+    data type  per column, we only need to test the type of each column once.
     It will perform two different summary statistics based on 2 column_datatypes of either
     1) string/bool or 2) int/float/datetime object.
     For numeric data columns it returns a dictionary of summary statistics including
     mean value for each column, min, max, mean, median and count (number of non NA values per column) and count_NA
     (number of NA values per column).
 Similarly, for string columns it returns the unique string values and
     their counts in a dictionary.
 The column summary statistics are then nested into a pandas dataframe and returned.